rastogiprassan/vityarthi_project/readme.md

 PROJECT TITLE : Develop a Cab Fare estiator bases on distance.

 OVERVIEW OF THE PROJECT : This Python taxi fare estimator project is designed to compute the total taxi fare for a trip by incorporating key variables such as trip distance, passenger count, vehicle type, round trip indicator, and waiting time.
-It uses predefined base fares and per kilometer rates for multiple vehicle categories (HATCHBACK, SEDAN, SUV, PREMIUM SEDAN), allowing the fare calculation to reflect different pricing tiers.
+It uses predefineD base fares and per kilometer rates for multiple vehicle categories (HATCHBACK, SEDAN, SUV, PREMIUM SEDAN), allowing the fare calculation to reflect different pricing tiers.

 THE PROJECT FEATURES :